top of page

 "The Guide - Seeing History", National Museum of Contemporary Art, Bucharest, Romania, 2019

 This performance was made as a reflection on Delia's role of cultural mediator and museum educator.
-Artists are presented as werewolves and recent history as a vampire.
-Part of "Introduction to Romanian Contemporary Art" course at MNAC Bucharest, Fall, 2019
+Artists are presented as werewolves and recent history as a vampire, making use of `situationist` tricks to de-stabilise the audience's perception of art and to invite them to question the authority of public institutions.
+Part of "Introduction to Romanian Contemporary Art" course at MNAC Bucharest, October 2019

-"Unfinished Sympathy", part of Chelen Amenca project, UNA Gallery, Bucharest, 2014
+"Unfinished Sympathy", Chelen Amenca project, UNA Gallery, Bucharest, 2014

 "Matonge-Tervuren", Advanced Performance and Scenography Studies, a.pass, and on the streets of Brussels, Belgium, 2012

-Durational Performances in the city of Brussels, at the Royal Museum for Central Africa, Tervuren and at a.pass, part of a two months residency at Bains Connectives with curator Anca Verona MihuleÈ›, October-November 2012
+Durational Performances in the city of Brussels, at the Royal Museum for Central Africa, Tervuren and at a.pass, following the trails of Belgian colonialism in Congo, and its contemporary discourse.
+Part of a two months residency at Bains Connectives with curator Anca Verona MihuleÈ›, October-November 2012

 I am Gustav von Aschenbach or How to Live Your Eternity in Venice, Romanian Cultural Institute, IRCCU, Venice, Italy, 2010